 For the ganache frosting - freeze for up to 3 months, or refrigerate for up to 1 week.
 Re-heat in the microwave in 30-second increments to make it spreadable/runny.

 Storage and Shelf-life

-For the frosted cake - store in an air-tight container and refrigerate for up to 1 week.
+For the frosted cake - store it in an air-tight container and refrigerate it for up to 1 week.
 I find the flavor of the cake, even more, better on the 2nd and 3rd day after the flavors have developed.

 Watch the Recipe Video

 - Custard Cake (Vanilla Flan Cake)

 - The Best Cheese Cupcakes with Cheese Crumble

 - Moist Pandan Pancake with Nutella